Undergraduate Program in Economics

 The B.A. in Economics has been classified as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics).
 Students in STEM degree programs can apply for a 24 month STEM extension of F1 Optional Practical Training (OPT).

-Undergraduates who may want advising on course selection, co-curricular opportunities, and engagement activities, should schedule an appointment with the Director of Undergraduate Studies.
+Undergraduates who may want advising on course selection, co-curricular opportunities, and engagement activities, should schedule an appointment with the Undergraduate Academic Advisor or the Director of Undergraduate Studies.

 donald.cox@bc.edu